glbala87/ELLA_tool/docs/technical/development.md

    In general we don't want to make more migration scripts than necessary, so make sure things are proper.
 1. Make and enter a dev instance: `make dev` and `make shell`
 1. Inside it do:
-    1. `/ella/ella-cli database ci-migration-head` (resets database to the migration base, then runs all the migrations)
+    1. `ella-cli database ci-migration-head` (resets database to the migration base, then runs all the migrations)
     1. `cd /ella/src/vardb/datamodel/migration/`
     1. `PYTHONPATH=../../.. alembic revision --autogenerate -m "Name of migration"`.
 This will look at the current datamodel and compare it against the database state, generating a migration script from the differences.